Russia invades Ukraine on many fronts in 'brutal act of war' - NewsBreak

 He concluded an emotional speech by saying that “the fate of the country depends fully on our army, security forces, all of our defenders.”
 He also said the country had heard from Moscow that ”they want to talk about Ukraine’s neutral status."

-U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and had exhibited a “sinister” view of the world in which nations take what they want by force.
+U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and that his country would bear the consequences.
 Other nations also announced sanctions, or said they would shortly.

-“It was always about naked aggression, about Putin’s desire for empire by any means necessary — by bullying Russia’s neighbors through coercion and corruption, by changing borders by force, and, ultimately, by choosing a war without a cause,” Biden said.

-Blinken said in television interviews that he was convinced that Russia was intent on overthrowing the Ukrainian government, telling CBS that Putin wants to “reconstitute the Soviet empire."

 Fearing a Russian attack on the capital city, thousands of people went deep underground as night fell, jamming Kyiv's subway stations.